Michelle Donelan: Early life and education

+She was then selected as the prospective parliamentary candidate for Chippenham in February 2013.
 After her selection at Chippenham, she became a trustee of Help Victims of Domestic Violence, a charitable organisation based in the town and a member of the Steering Group of Wiltshire Carers.

-She defeated incumbent Liberal Democrat member Duncan Hames with 26,354 votes (47.6%) to 16,278 (29.4%).
+At the 2015 general election, Donelan was elected to Parliament as MP for Chippenham with 47.6% of the vote and a majority of 10,076.

 Donelan served on the Education Select Committee between 2015 and 2018.

 Before the 2016 referendum, Donelan supported the UK remaining within the European Union.

-In June 2017, Donelan was re-elected as MP for Chippenham with 31,267 votes (54.7%), a majority of 16,630 over the 14,637 Liberal Democrat candidate (25.6%).
+Donelan was re-elected as MP for Chippenham at the snap 2017 United Kingdom general election with 54.7% of the vote and a majority of 16,630.

-In the December 2019 general election, Donelan was re-elected with 30,994 votes (54.3%), a majority of 11,288 over the 19,706 Liberal Democrat votes (34.5%).
+At the 2019 general election, Donelan was again re-elected, with a decreased vote share of 54.3% and a decreased majority of 11,288.

-Junior Education Minister
+Whip and Junior Education Minister

 Donelan was appointed an assistant whip in 2018 and a government whip in July 2019.
 In September 2019, she was appointed parliamentary under-secretary for children to cover maternity leave for Kemi Badenoch.

 In the February 2020 cabinet reshuffle, she became Minister of State for Universities.
 As of May 2020, her responsibilities included universities and co-chairing the Family Justice Board, which oversees the performance of the family justice system and is advised by the Family Justice Council.

 In the 2021 cabinet reshuffle, her role was renamed Minister of State for Higher and Further Education, with the added right to attend cabinet.
 She was also sworn into the Privy Council.

-Donelan initially backed Nadhim Zahawi in the July-September 2022 Conservative Party leadership election, switching her endorsement to Liz Truss after Zahawi was eliminated from the race.
-After Truss resigned, she endorsed Rishi Sunak in the October 2022 leadership election.
+During her tenure in the Department for Education, she campaigned for freedom of speech in Universities.